apache/dubbo/dubbo-spring-boot/dubbo-spring-boot-autoconfigure/README.md

 dubbo.registry.address = 10.20.153.10:9090
 ```

-There are two Spring Beans will be initialized when Spring `ApplicatonContext` is ready, their Bean types are `ApplicationConfig` and `RegistryConfig`.
+There are two Spring Beans will be initialized when Spring `ApplicationContext` is ready, their Bean types are `ApplicationConfig` and `RegistryConfig`.